LOGiCS-Project/swri-simple-uam-pipeline/docs/setup/corpus.md

 ## **Option 1:** Use static corpus provided in repo *(Recommended)* {#repo}

-This is the corpus for `all_schema_uam.graphml` generated in June '22.
+> This static corpus was generated from `all_schema.graphml` on July 15th '22.

 ### Prerequisites {#repo-prereqs}